What is Model Context Protocol (MCP)? A Guide for Product Managers

 - Restrict scope: Use

-to make the full API surface available—custom objects and niche endpoints included—without new connectors. - Real-time by default.
+include_external_tools=trueto make the full API surface available—custom objects and niche endpoints included—without new integrations. - Real-time by default.
 Every call goes live to the source system.
 No caches, no sync jobs, no stale data.

 - Predictable economics.
-Each tool call = one API request.
+Each tool call maps to one API request.
 Easy to model against usage-based pricing.

 Where it fits in your product:

-- Prototype → Pilot: Ship an end-to-end copilot in days by handing the LLM a scoped toolset—no backend glue required.
+- Prototype → Pilot: Ship an end-to-end copilot in days by handing the LLM a scoped toolset—no backend scaffolding required.

 - Scale: Keep using MCP for live actions, but move to Unified API for persistence, reporting, and heavy queries.